Monles/UWE-CyberWest-Microbits-Extended/README.md

 1. Download the hex file in this repository
 2. **Drag and drop the hex** file into the micro:bit folder
-    - "Plaintext_boradcast_morse_code.hex" is for both the receiver and the sender.
+    - "Plaintext_broadcast_morse_code.hex" is for both the receiver and the sender.
 More info is under the section "Task 1".
     - "Scanner.hex" is for the scanner (A.K.A.
-Man in the middle), which can intercept all communication without alerting the sender and the receiver.
+Man-in-the-middle), which can intercept all communication without alerting the sender and the receiver.

 ### 🛴Method 2